 Part butcher shop, part ready-to-eat meat paradise, Pinczi hús-hentesáru is an iconic sausage shop in Budapest, exhibiting a fast-disappearing side of the city.
 This low-priced, no-frills lunch destination, which opened in 1991, specializes in meat dishes that have traditionally been dear to Hungarians’ stomachs—sausages, meatballs, pork ribs, and the like.

-All of these porcine delicacies are perfectly satisfying, but what sings here is the marinated, roasted pork belly.
+But best of all here is the marinated roasted pork belly.
 It’s crispy on the outside, with a layer of soft fat yielding to a tender meat as you bite into it.
-(Unfortunately, pork belly in Budapest doesn't enjoy the prominence it deserves, unlike in places like Japan or China.)
-My go-to order at Pinczi is usually a paprika-laced sausage with a slice of said roast pork belly, and a side of raw sauerkraut with a slice of bread.
+(Unfortunately, pork belly in Budapest doesn't have the prominence it enjoys in places like Japan or China.)
+My go-to order at Pinczi is usually a paprika-laced sausage with a slice of said roast pork belly and a side of sauerkraut with a slice of bread.
 All this rarely comes out to be more than €5.

 No matter the time of day—in Hungary, many people, still, start the day with a hearty roasted sausage—Pinczi swarms with customers.
-They're a cross-section of local residents, both young and old, although there’s a noticeable concentration of middle-aged men with protruding bellies.
-The icing on the cake is the service, which manages to be both authoritative and kind.
-Note there is no seating inside, so you'll have to eat by the high-top tables (or sit by the outdoor, flimsy plastic tables that offer a postcard view of the stunning Nyugati Railway Terminal).
+They're a cross-section of local residents, although there’s a noticeable concentration of middle-aged men with protruding bellies.
+Note that no seating is available inside, so you'll either have to eat at the high-top tables or sit at the plastic tables on the busy street with a postcard view of the stunning Nyugati Railway Terminal.